wetzler/Learn/Class 2 - Analytics for Hackers/README.md

 3. We'll use Keen IO as an event data store.
 Create a free [Keen IO](https://www.keen.io) account so you can send your event data there.

-4. Copy the Keen IO [Javascript](https://keen.io/docs/clients/javascript/usage-guide/) client snippet into the index.html script section.
+4. The Keen IO [Javascript](https://keen.io/docs/clients/javascript/usage-guide/) snippet should already be pasted into the index.html script section.
 Specify your specific Keen IO project ID and write key in the configuration.

 5. As a part of the onclick function, call the Keen IO add event method to track the button click.
 Reference the [Keen IO Javascript Usage Guide]().